Why I Left Edward Jones To Start My Own Firm... And How You Can, Too

 THE SUPPORT SYSTEM YOU’LL NEED

-I think one thing that is extremely important for advisors who are looking to make the move toward independence is to have a very supportive firm that they are moving to, as I did with Securities America (the broker/dealer I use for brokerage business) and Cooper McManus (my Office of Supervisory Jurisdiction (OSJ) for Securities America purposes); I am also an Investment Advisory Representative (IAR) on the Cooper McManus corporate Registered Investment Advisory (RIA).
+I think one thing that is extremely important for advisors who are looking to make the move toward independence is to have a very supportive firm that they are moving to, as I did with Cambridge Investment Research (the broker/dealer I use for brokerage business) and Cooper McManus (my Office of Supervisory Jurisdiction (OSJ).
+I am also an Investment Advisory Representative (IAR) on the Cooper McManus corporate Registered Investment Advisory (RIA).
 If I could have done one thing differently it would have been to work out a deal in which my legal fees would have been capped and there would have been a point where the firm (the new broker/dealer) covered the rest.

 I hope this article gives other captive advisors courage and hope.
 My new mission is to embolden as many wirehouse advisors as I can so that they know that they can fight back and win.

 The process of going independent can sometimes bring considerable stress, as it did in my case, so I do think it helps tremendously if advisors also have a supportive family.
 They have to be comfortable in their own skin and know they did nothing wrong.
 If they stand on their own character and their character is sound, they should be able to prevail.